ConorHoey22/TestAutomationGuide/README.md

 ----- CUSTOM EXCEPTIONS ----
-Create a new folder within WebUI project and call it CustomExceptions
+Create a new folder within TestAutomationFramework.Core.WebUI project and call it CustomExceptions

 Create 2 new classes